rootworkit/phalcon-devtools/README.md

 ## What are Devtools?

-This tools provide you useful scripts to generate code helping to develop faster and easy applications that use with Phalcon framework.
+Devtools provides you useful scripts to generate code helping to develop faster and easy applications that use with Phalcon framework.

+## What's different in the Rootwork version?

+This fork adds a command called "simple-migration" which generates migrations that use simple SQL statements.
+It supports tables, views, events, triggers, functions, and procedures.

 ## Requirements